tensorush/tensorush.github.io/content/psg.md

 - ## **Stay Consistent Day-in Day-out**

 Adapt your environment to accommodate your daily grind.
-Stay in the flow state for as long as possible.
+Learn to stay in the flow state for longer periods at a time.
 Think of it as another form of meditation.

 <!-- The King vs The Star -->